lizi-Margin/SIRI/Readme.md

-# SIRI-Agent: Visual Imitation Learning for CODM
+# SIRI-Agent: Visual Driven Policy for CODM

 SIRI (Swift Insight Reinforce-Imitate) Agent is an AI system that performs visual imitation learning in the mobile game CODM (Call of Duty: Mobile).